For honest and ethical appraisals, rely on Daniel Todd Appraisal Services, LLC

 There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, such as homeowners, both buyers and sellers, or others.
 Typically the third parties are specifically defined in the appraisal report.
 An appraiser's fiduciary responsibility is limited to those parties who the appraiser knows, based on the scope of work or other things in the framework of the job.

 Appraisers also have duties outside of boundaries of clients and others.
 For example, appraisers must be able to produce their work files for at least five years - something else Daniel Todd Appraisal Services, LLC diligently adheres to.

-Daniel Todd Appraisal Services, LLC holds itself to the industry standards and guidelines set in place for ethics.
-We can't accept anything less from ourselves.
-Doing assignments on contingency fees is never an option.
+We only perform to the highest ethical standards possible.
+Doing orders on contingency fees is never an option.
 That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
 We don't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest taboo, because it would tend to make appraisers up the value of homes or properties to increase their fee.
-We don't do that.
-Other unethical practices may be established by state law or professional organizations to which an appraiser belongs.
+That is perhaps the appraisal professions most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
+We set ourselves to a higher standard.
+Other unethical practices may be established by state law or professional organizations that the appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be at ease knowing we are working hard to provide an unbiased determination of the home or property value.